maxbronnikov10/maxbronnikov10/README.md

 I'm a specialist in the world of web development, able to implement both client and server side applications, linking the project to the database and doing system administration.
 My in-depth understanding of the FrontEnd and BackEnd processes and layers helps me to implement any idea with elegant solutions.

-I am currently working at Swiftle, also ready for a fruitful cooperation together.
+I am currently working at MCN Telecom, also ready for a fruitful cooperation together.

 ## Great Developer!